paddyw2/vim-airline-light/README.md

 # Easy-to-customize status line and buffer tabs

+Vimscript intented as a springboard for your own personal tab bar and status line customizations.

 A <code>.vimrc</code> lightweight alternative to the Airline or similar plugins.
 To use, copy and paste the <code>airline-light.vim</code> contents to the end of your <code>.vimrc</code>, and, to recreate the screenshot, change your theme to gruvbox.
 Alternatively, you can choose to only copy the buffer tab code, or just the status line code - they are independent.

 ### References